mchablani/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and color spaces (most parameters were default form the lesson material)  fo all the color spaces `YCrCb` gave most validation i.e. test accuracy in classfier training.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).